pauloalchemist/clima-br/README.md

-## ApiTempo - Api sobre previsão do tempo no Brasil
+## ClimaBR - Cli sobre previsão do tempo no Brasil